irishes/Ceramic-Identifier/README.md

 If you are not getting output, try reselecting the items in each category.
 Sometimes an item will appear but not actually be selected

-// Combinations with issues //

-Ash/Red/Vase/Decorated
-- Should not exist
-- None should not be an option

-Ash/Other/Vase/Poly Chromatic
-- None should not be an option

-Carbonate/Orange/Jar/Decorated
-- None should not be an option

-Carbonate/Brown/Vase/Decorated
-- None should not be an option

-Carbonate/Other/Vase/Poly Chromatic
-- Needs Output
-- None should not be an option